Soccer-Sporting Gijon part with coach after four straight defeats

 His impact has waned in his third season in charge, however, with his side winning just three of 18 league games.

 They have lost their last four league encounters to leave them 18th in the standings on 12 points, four below 17th-placed Valencia, who also have a game in hand.
-(Reporting by Richard Martin; Editing by Toby Davis)
+(Reporting by Richard Martin; Editing by Toby Davis/Peter Rutherford)